nubbsterr/ELK-SIEM-Setup/README.md

 With that being said, if you would like to contribute to this repo, feel free to message me or make a PR to the repo!

-# SIEM Features
-<strong>Basic features</strong> should include:
-- Log ingestion and indexing
-- Log parsing/querying
-- Dashboards w/ quantitative and qualitative visuals
-- Alerts

-Other features like event correlation, root cause analysis, ML and whatnot are achieved in more advanced software like EDRs and XDRs, which we will not be making anytime.

 # What You Will Learn!
 By the end of this project, <strong>you are going to know a lot of stuff</strong>; you'll have basically done a fair portion of what a SOC analyst does in their like:
 - Understand the workings of a SIEM, from ingest to visuallizing the data.